-This will be Mr. Barton’s fifth year with Band for Today.
-Previously, he has experience teaching in the School District of Philadelphia and the Clarke County School District (Athens, GA).
+Mr. Barton’s is entering his seventh year with Band for Today in 2014.
+Additionally, he has some additional teaching experience in Pennsylvania and Georgia.
 Mr. Barton graduated from Millersville University (PA) in 2003 with a B.S. in music education and from Ithaca College in 2005 with a M.M. in trombone performance.

 Parents can email Mr. Barton at Barton@bandfortoday.com